Minikino Film Week: History

 In 2017, the 3rdMFW initiated their annual national competition Begadang Filmmaking Competition.
 At the same time, 3rdMFW also presents a board of jury that judges and decides on several categories for international awards.

 The opening ceremony of the festival, 7 October 2017 was attended by Ricky Joseph Pesik, the Deputy Head of The Creative Economy Agency (BEKRAF RI, then later merged into The Ministry of Tourism and Creative Economy in 2020).

-In 24 September 2017, less than 2 weeks before the opening date, security conditions was in high alert due to the eruption of Bali's volcano of mount Agung.
+On 24 September 2017, less than 2 weeks before the opening date, security conditions was in high alert due to the eruption of Bali's volcano of mount Agung.
 3 locations (out of total 6 locations) of POP-UP Cinemas had to re-planned and moved to the evacuation camps.

-The date, schedule and program content have not changed, except 1 cancellation of the last program "S-Express 2017 Indonesia" on October 13, 2017 for considering the young audience convenience at the evacuation camp.
+The date, schedule and program content have not changed, except 1 cancellation of the last program "S-Express 2017 Indonesia" on October 13, 2017, for considering the young audience convenience at the evacuation camp.
 This program was supposedly screened at the Youth & Sports Education Building, Bangli.